The best enterprise CRM software for large and small businesses

 CRM users consider the customer data these systems manage to be the ‘Crown Jewels’ of the organisation.
 Protecting against intrusion is not only crucial in the age of the GDPR, but to avoid competitors obtaining lists of customer names, contact details and pricing.
 Security, reliability and regulatory compliance are amongst the most important factors influencing the choice of a CRM solution.

 While the CRM market contains many low-cost tools, these can lack features like enterprise-grade security and robust uptime guarantees in the SLA, both of which IT leaders value highly.
-The best CRM software includes these features by default.
+The best enterprise CRM software includes these features by default.

 Usability factors also rank highly, with CIOs assigning a high importance to ease of use, integration, deployment, data portability and extensibility.
 Many of these, as well the desire for a simple visual interface, are likely due to the non-technical nature of many users of CRM.
-Bespoke feature choice, however, ranks far below any other element; this ties in to CRM customers’ desire to use a single solution for their needs, in which case the product must be a fully fledged offering.
+Bespoke feature choice, however, ranks far below any other element; this ties in to enterprise CRM customers’ desire to use a single solution for their needs, in which case the product must be a fully fledged offering.

-Currently there is little demand for automation in CRM, at least to the point where it would influence a purchasing decision.
+Currently there is little demand for automation in CRM applications, at least to the point where it would influence a purchasing decision.
 As with many other technological solutions use of these technologies is growing, and many of the solutions we examined already included some form of AI/ML for faster data analysis.

 Delta provides an interactive means to compare CRM vendors across pricing, UK/EU focus and many other factors to help you make the right decisions based on your own needs and priorities.
 Click here to see a video of Delta in action.

-We undertake our research into the CRM software market in three stages.
+We undertake our research into the enterprise CRM software market in three stages.
 First, we perform an online survey amongst more than 300 end-users, mostly in the UK, responsible for CRM in a managerial, decision-making or advisory capacity.
 We canvass opinions on CRM offerings from Microsoft, Salesforce, SAP, ServiceNow, ZenDesk, SugarCRM, Zoho, Oracle and Hubspot, as well as smaller vendors.
 We repeat this survey at regular intervals to track shifts in opinion.

 Other vendors we cover include Freshworks, Pegasystems and Bpm’online, although these brands have few UK customers and so are not included in the full analysis.